nishantgandhi99/website/content/posts/how-to-setup-right-company-culture.md

 You must device multiple strategies that promote the cultural values of the company to employees.
 I am going to discuss few of them here.

-First this is to follow those cultural value by heart make make those moves visible to the employees.
+The first thing for founders and executives is to follow those cultural values by heart and make those moves visible to the employees.
 My most favorite culture strategy example is of Starbucks and its CEO Howard Schultz.
 Howard Schultz believed that your employees care for your customer when you care for them.
 And he implemented various unconventional projects and policies for their employees that reflects in service quality of every Starbucks outlets.